All about Kanban

 As mentioned, each Daylite task is shown as card on your board.

 Tasks can stand for products or services that go through the same process steps.
 Participants of a seminar can be represent as tasks as well, if the same process steps are needed for these in preparation for the seminar.

 Columns and different perspectives

-Imagine that each column of your board represents a specific step of your process for a project.
+Imagine that each column of your board represents a specific step of your process for a project or opportunity.